-Check this box if you are recognizing a choral or orchestral score which has one or more lines of lyrics written under the last staff line of each system.
+Check this box if you are recognizing a score which has one or more lines of lyrics written under the last staff line of each system or if it is a single-line score with lyrics underneath the staff.
 Otherwise, leave unchecked.

-• Triplets
+• Tuplets